seanorama/masterclass/security-advanced/README.md

 ##### Install Ranger

+- Start the Amabri 'Add Service' wizard, install Ranger on any node you like.

+- On the Ranger Requirements popup windows, you can check the box and continue as we have already completed the pre-requisite steps

-- Using Amabris 'Add Service' wizard, install Ranger on any node you like.
-On the 'Customize Services' page of the wizard there are a number of tabs
+- On the 'Customize Services' page of the wizard there are a number of tabs that need to be configured as below

 - Go through each Ranger config tab, making below changes: